garrandall/popular-music-data/tracks/shake-that-sh---shawnna-ludacris.md

 Hold up, they mad cause the streets is sold up
 I'm back on my feet, so watch for the cops
 We'll never stop
-Just rep for ya block an' throw it up
+Just rep for ya block and throw it up

 Man, these women is awfully nasty
 An' these women keep walkin' past me
 Either way, I'm a pimp for today
-Put your booty in the way an' shake that shit
+Put your booty in the way and shake that shit

 These players is 'bout they bank
 An' these players keep buyin' drinks
 Lips crisp, from my body on your lips
-Get it closer to the tip an' shake that shit
+Get it closer to the tip and shake that shit

 M I D to the W E S T
 Better yet that's me
 Most of y'all chicks gotta impress me
 You say you got skills, put 'em up let's see

-Show an' prove, I hate to really see
+Show and prove, I hate to really see
 What y'all goin' through, put on any beat
 We could spit it in the street
 From the West to the East, or South to the house